PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 PS5 restocks seem to be getting less frequent in recent weeks, after a March full of stock so far April has been a quieter month much to the frustration of the thousands of gamers still desperate to secure Sony’s next-gen machine.

-Unfortunately, it's looking like it could be another quiet week in terms of PS5 restock.
-YouTuber and PS5 stock tracker Jake Randall did previously hear reports that Target could have a restock of the console this week, however, his latest information pours cold water on that idea.
-There's still a chance Target could restock today (April 22) but it seems far less likely than it did at the start of the week.
+While earlier in the week we were hopefully that Target could have a restock of the console this week, that ultimately proved to be a false dawn as the retailer did not open orders yesterday.
+YouTuber and PS5 stock tracker Jake Randall has received information that suggests Target may finally restock next week, but it's far from confirmed.

-We're also hoping that Best Buy might drop this week, as the retailer has now gone three weeks in a row without a restock.
-Fingers crossed that streak isn't extended to a full month.
-If the retailer does restock this week, it'll almost certainly be tomorrow (April 23).
+It looks likely that this will be another week with very few PS5 restocks, though Costco did have a very small restock yesterday.
+Best Buy is now likely our last hope of a PS5 restock before the weekend.
+The retailer has now gone three weeks in a row without a drop, so we're hoping that streak isn't extended to a full month.
+Best Buy always restocks on Fridays, so if it's going to happen it'll be today (April 23).

 Amazon PS5 restock date